OlgaJ1989/sussex-walks/README.md

 * [GitHub](https://github.com/) has been used to store the code, images, and other contents of the website.
 * [Git Pages](https://pages.github.com/) was used to deploy the website to the web.
 * [Git](https://git-scm.com/) was used to track changes made to the project and to commit and push code to the repository.
+* [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org) was used to test the website's accessibility.
+* [Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools) was used to run an audit of the website.

 ## Testing